Statistical mechanics from quantum envariance and exchange symmetry: Probability distributions from quantum envariance principle

 \subsubsection{General binomial distribution via ancilla embedding}

-To obtain a biased single qubit probability $p\neq 1/2$ while still using envariance, embed the physical system into a larger fine-grained space (ancilla/auxiliary system) as follows.
-Choose positive integers $m$ and $M$ with $0<m<M$ and set
+To obtain a biased single-qubit probability $p\neq 1/2$ while remaining within an envariance-based framework, we embed the physical system into a larger fine-grained Hilbert space by introducing an auxiliary (ancilla) system.
+Choose positive integers $m$ and $M$ with $0<m<M$ and define

-Construct an enlarged uniform superposition over $M^N$ fine-grained states such that each physical $|{\uparrow}\rangle$ is correlated with $m$ orthogonal ancilla labels and each $|{\downarrow}\rangle$ with $(M-m)$ labels.
-Counting fine-grained states that correspond to exactly $n$ physical up-spins gives
+We construct a uniform superposition over $M^N$ fine-grained states such that each physical $|{\uparrow}\rangle$ state is correlated with $m$ orthogonal ancilla labels, while each $|{\downarrow}\rangle$ state is correlated with $(M-m)$ orthogonal labels.
+The number of fine-grained states corresponding to exactly $n$ physical up-spins is